pagopa/technology-radar/radar/tools/nodenv.md

 ## Reference of usage in our organization

-A list of repositories where Vitest is applied successful in a production environment:
+A list of repositories where Nodenv version file is used:

 https://github.com/search?q=org%3Apagopa+.node-version&type=code